matthieu-bt/business-guide/source/users/removing.rst

-.. _removing-users:
+.. _removing-members:

 =========================================
-Removing Users from your Business Account
+Removing Members from your Business Account
 =========================================

 - Click **Members** if you aren't already there